balderdashy/sails-docs/concepts/Routes/Routes.md

 #### Notes
 + Just because a request matches a route address doesn't necessarily mean it will be passed to that route's target _directly_.
 For instance, HTTP requests will usually pass through some [middleware](https://sailsjs.com/documentation/concepts/Middleware) first.
 And if the route points to a controller [action](https://sailsjs.com/documentation/concepts/Controllers?q=actions), the request will need to pass through any configured [policies](https://sailsjs.com/documentation/concepts/Policies) first.
 Finally, there are a few special [route options](https://sailsjs.com/documentation/concepts/routes/custom-routes#?route-target-options) which allow a route to be "skipped" for certain kinds of requests.
 + The router can also programmatically **bind** a **route** to any valid route target, including canonical Node middleware functions (i.e. `function (req, res, next) {}`).
-However, you should always use the conventional [route target syntax](https://sailsjs.com/documentation/concepts/routes/custom-routes#?route-target) when possible- it streamlines development, simplifies training, and makes your app more maintainable.
+However, you should always use the conventional [route target syntax](https://sailsjs.com/documentation/concepts/routes/custom-routes#?route-target) when possible&mdash;it streamlines development, simplifies training, and makes your app more maintainable.